Samarth-991/ML-Projects/README.md

 # ML-Projects

-The repository includes all the projects related to Machine Learning
+The Repository includes various code base and programs to play around with various Machine Learning algorithms .